mfrancetic/baking-app/README.md

 "Baking App" project for the Udacity Android Developer Nanodegree program.

-The application displays recipes, baking instructions, ingredients, as well as video-guided steps from the provided JSON file:
+The application displays recipes, baking instructions, ingredients, as well as video-guided steps from the provided _JSON file_:

 http://go.udacity.com/android-baking-app-json